Irish Patriot Party: Limited success

-The young Jonah Barrington recalled the "military ardour which seized all Ireland, when the whole country had entered into resolutions to free itself for ever from English domination.
+The young Jonah Barrington recalled the "military ardour which seized all Ireland, when the whole country had entered into resolutions to free itself forever from English domination.
 The entire kingdom took up arms, regiments were formed in every quarter, the highest, the lowest, and the middle orders, all entered the ranks of freedom, and every corporation, whether civil or military, pledged life and fortune to attain and establish Irish independence."

-"My father had raised and commanded two corps—a dragoon regiment called the Cullenagh Rangers, and the Ballyroan Light Infantry.
-My elder brother commanded the Kilkenny Horse and the Durrow Light Dragoons.
-The general enthusiasm caught me, and before I well knew what I was about, I found myself a military martinet and a red-hot patriot.
-Having been a university man, I was also considered to be, of course, a writer, and was accordingly called on to draw up resolutions for volunteer regiments all over the county."

 In April 1782, Grattan argued against compromise and secured autonomy.
 The Dublin parliament voted him £100,000 in thanks, of which he accepted £50,000.
 Fearing a similar secession to the one that had just lost them the Thirteen American colonies, the British government agreed to their demands.
 George Washington had announced provocatively to the Irish, "Your cause is identical with mine".

-Such was the influence of Grattan that the subsequent eighteen years of greater legislative independence were known as Grattan's Parliament, with the odious Dependency Act of 1719 repealed by the Repeal of Act for Securing Dependence of Ireland Act 1782.
+Such was the influence of Grattan that the subsequent eighteen years of greater legislative independence were known as Grattan's Parliament, with the odious Dependency Act 1719 repealed by the Repeal of Act for Securing Dependence of Ireland Act 1782.
 The sympathetic Fox-North Coalition government in London agreed that the Irish parliament would legislate exclusively for Ireland.
 Having support from the Irish parliament and the British government.
 "Wanting the fullest constitutional agreement on the new status of Ireland, Grattan also sought and obtained a further Declaratory Act from the Parliament of Great Britain that was passed on 22 January 1783, which included this formula: